 Mask / Face Covering Guidelines

-As we move forward to transition into a new phase of delivering safe care alongside COVID-19, we are updating our masking guidelines to better align with local community transmission levels.
+As we move forward to transition into a new phase of delivering safe care alongside COVID-19, we are updating masking guidelines to better align with local community transmission levels.

 Levels may be Low/Moderate, Substantial or High.

-Current COVID-19 community transmission level: SUBSTANTIAL
+Current COVID-19 community transmission level: HIGH

 If you have an appointment or are visiting a patient at a UnityPoint Health location, please follow these guidelines.